Laziness is an unwillingness to spend energy. It is an unwillingness to do a task we perceive to be difficult or uncomfortable.

-Sometimes, out of fear of failure, you might even give an excuse of being lazy when in fact you’re just afraid to attempt something.
+Sometimes, out of fear of failure, you might even give an excuse for being lazy when, in fact, you’re just afraid to attempt something.

 Admitting you’ve failed or that you’re afraid can hurt your ego.
 That’s the last thing your subconscious mind wants- to hurt your ego and disturb your psychological balance (see ego defense mechanisms).